Gyroscopic-why/Jabr-Legacy/README.md

 # _Why is this program important?_
-- Because in Jabr, the encryption and decryption processes happen via **my own algorithm** (called RE for short)
+- Because in Jabr, the encryption and decryption processes happen via **a custom algorithm** (called RE for short later)
-- Which almost has millitary grade security
+- Which has millitary grade security
 - The cipher parameters, and encrypted messages are super compact
-- And you won't find them anywhere else as of now.
+- Is unique and unknown, you wont find it anywhere as of now

-# **Rules:**
+# **Parameter details / rules:**

 ### **Currently the algorithms uses** an Shift-code, and an alphabet